CatsGoBark/HuffmanEncoding/README.md

 6. Decode

   a.
-Read the first line which SHOULD have the tree used to encode the file ^ (AGAIN, NO IDEA HOW)
+Read the first line which SHOULD have the tree used to encode the file

   b.
 Recreate the tree